 South Carolina Aquarium

 Looking for family-friendly attractions in Charleston?
 Squeeze in a visit to the South Carolina Aquarium.
-Perched near the headwaters of the Cooper River, the aquarium is one of the best places to go in Charleston with kids.
+Perched near the headwaters of the Cooper River on Aquarium Wharf, the aquarium is one of the best places to go in Charleston with kids.

 The massive South Carolina Aquarium is home to over 10,000 plants, sea creatures, and birds.
 Among its exciting exhibits, you’ll spot river otters, alligators, stingrays, and native fish species.

 The highlight at the South Carolina Aquarium is its Great Ocean Tank.
 At 42 feet high, it’s the tallest tank in North America.
 Peer within to get face-to-face with fish, sharks, and its 220-pound sea turtle.

 Sitting on the southern edge of “The Peninsula,” White Point Garden is one of the prettiest places to see in Charleston.
 The garden spins together military history with beautiful waterfront views.

 The best time to hang out at White Point Garden is in the early morning hours.
 It’s a famous spot for locals to catch the sunrise over Charleston Harbor.

 After a stunning sunrise, explore the park’s Civil War-era cannons and military monuments.
 The garden also offers a convenient location to start exploring the city’s beautiful historic homes to the north.